 Coming from a business background, I know that time, quality and resources are always main considerations when trying to deliver a product.
 In this case, the product is an illustration a day.
 So I asked myself, what is going to suffer in order to "meet deadline"?

-Well, I opted for a bit of all three.
 None of my illustrations are what I would call "finished".
 They are what I classify as idea sketches.
 I limited myself to spending 15-30 minutes sketching, and 15-30 minutes digitally rendering each illustration.
 I also allowed myself about 30 minutes daily for warm up sketches.
-Sadly, all of those warm-ups got "filed under G" (funny how I always trip over that danged garbage can).
-However, here are a few of my decent sketches:
+Here are a few of my decent sketches: